-- 1. Current HACA public housing families involuntarily displaced because of HACA action involving rehabilitation, demolition or other disposition of dwelling units. - 2.
-Families residing in a multifamily rental housing project when HUD sells, forecloses or demolishes the project.

-3. Families residing in a project covered by a project-based Section 8 HAP contract at or near the end of the HAP contract term.
+- Current HACA Project Based Rental Assistance (PBRA)families involuntarily displaced because of HACA action involving rehabilitation, demolition or other disposition of dwelling units. - 2.
+Families residing in a multifamily rental housing project when HUD sells, forecloses or demolishes the project. - 3.
+Families residing in a project covered by a project-based Section 8 HAP contract at or near the end of the HAP contract term.